JHale716/Dell-U2711-Monitor/README.md

 #### You need the following installed and brought together.

 * The ruby file from this Git, it is tweaked from the ruby file from https://gist.github.com/adaugherity/7435890.
-This is so we can feed the script a file rather than the thedirectly download one of the monitor's own EDID, as that is where the problem sources from.
+This is so we can feed the script a file rather than the directly download one of the monitor's own EDID, as that is where the problem sources from.
 * The EDID editor if you don't want to trust my data string or you want to play https://www.analogway.com/apac/products/software-tools/aw-edid-editor/

 ## The Process: